Omega−3 fatty acid: Brain and visual functions

-Phenylketonuria and omega-3 intake

-People with PKU often have low intake of omega−3 fatty acids, because nutrients rich in omega−3 fatty acids are excluded from their diet due to high protein content.

 Asthma

 As of 2015, there was no evidence that taking omega−3 supplements can prevent asthma attacks in children.

 Diabetes

-A 2019 review found that omega-3 supplements have no effect on prevention and treatment of type 2 diabetes.
+A 2019 review found that omega−3 supplements have no effect on prevention and treatment of type 2 diabetes.
+A 2021 meta-analysis found that supplementation with omega−3 had positive effects on diabetes biomarkers, such as fasting blood glucose and insulin resistance.